Seattle's Child

 Hurt not help

-As I write this, House Bill 1479 and its companion Senate Bill 5559 are circulating through the 2023 session of the Washington State Legislature.
-They aim to put a stop to the practice of isolating students and more heavily restrict the use of restraint on students in schools.
+HB 1479 aims to put a stop to the practice of isolating students and more heavily restrict the use of restraint on students in schools.

 A needed change

-The bill texts outline exactly why they are needed:
+The bill texts outline exactly why they are needed:Ā

 More at Seattle’s Child: